LiYunfengLYF/LightFC/README.md

 - 14 Oct 2023:  our code is available now
 - 09 Oct 2023:  our manuscript have submitted to [arxiv](https://arxiv.org/abs/2310.05392)
+- 12 Jan 2024:  lightfc-vit with higher performance is released !
 ## Install the environment

 **Option1**: Use the Anaconda